CloudWithChris/cloudwithchris.com/content/blog/get-involved-tech-community.md

 After working through my challenges, I properly returned to the podcasting again in October.
 Interestingly, this return coincided with my first release of video content.
 It was at this point that I started releasing video and audio content simultaneously.

 In November 2020, I then got in touch with Richard Benwell who was listed as the organizer of Azure Thames Valley on [meetup.com](https://www.meetup.com/Azure-Thames-Valley/).
-The group seemed active, so I was curious on what the plans were for the group.
+The group seemed inactive, so I was curious on what the plans were for the group.
 We then got talking about how to re-invigorate the group and kick things off once again.
-This led to the group re-launching in Feburary 2021, and we're still on our growth journey, as we gain more regular members in our community.
+This led to the group re-launching in February 2021, and we're still on our growth journey, as we gain more regular members in our community.

 Jumping back to Cloud With Chris, let's progress towards 2021.
 I had some extended vacation in December 2020, which meant that I could use it as an opportunity to plan my aims for community contributions.
 This resulted in -